Unsteady evolution of slip and drag in surfactant-contaminated superhydrophobic channels: Introduction

 \section{Introduction}

 Surfactants are chemical compounds that are advected and diffuse throughout a fluid, where they adsorb onto liquid--liquid or liquid--gas interfaces \citep{manikantan2020surfactant}.
-They have been shown to impair the effective slip length and drag reduction in superhydrophobic microchannels \citep{peaudecerf2017traces}.
-Superhydrophobic surfaces (SHSs) use chemically-coated microscopic structures to suspend a fluid over a series of gas pockets \citep{lee2016superhydrophobic}.
-The combination of no-slip structures and shear-free liquid--gas interfaces generates the drag reduction for microchannel flows.
+They have been shown to impair the effective slip length and drag reduction in superhydrophobic microchannels \citep{peaudecerf2017traces}. \jl{Surfactants that have been adsorbed onto the liquid--gas interfaces of SHSs are advected downstream by the flow and accumulate at stagnation points (i.e. liquid--solid contact lines), generating an adverse Marangoni force that may negate any drag-reducing effects in laminar \citep{kim2012pressure,bolognesi2014evidence,peaudecerf2017traces, song2018effect} or turbulent \citep{tomlinson2023model} flows.} Superhydrophobic surfaces (SHSs) use chemically-coated microscopic structures to suspend a fluid over a series of gas pockets \citep{lee2016superhydrophobic}.
+The combination of no-slip structures and shear-free liquid--gas interfaces generates the drag reduction \jl{in surface} flows.
 Hence, SHSs have been considered for applications in biofluidics \citep{darmanin2015superhydrophobic}, heat transfer \citep{lam2015analysis} and marine hydrodynamics \citep{xu2020superhydrophobic}, both in laminar and turbulent flows.
 Field studies have shown that surfactant is present in the ocean and that the surfactant concentration can vary significantly in space and time \citep{pereira2018reduced, frossard2019properties}.
 Traces of surfactant have been measured in rivers, estuaries and fog \citep{lewis1991chronic, facchini2000surface}.
-They are also present in most industrial and laboratory environments \citep{manikantan2020surfactant}.
-Surfactants that have been absorbed onto the liquid--gas interfaces of SHSs are advected downstream by the flow and accumulate at stagnation points (i.e. liquid--solid contact lines), generating an adverse Marangoni force that may negate any drag-reducing effects in laminar \citep{peaudecerf2017traces} or turbulent \citep{tomlinson2023model} flows.
-In order to better understand how environmental surfactants may compromise drag reduction by SHSs in applications, this paper addresses unsteady surfactant transport in a laminar pressure-driven channel flow bounded between streamwise- and spanwise-periodic SHSs, investigating how surfactant is advected and diffuses over length scales and time scales that are large compared to the dimensions of the SHS texture.
+They are also present in most industrial and laboratory environments \citep{manikantan2020surfactant}. \jl{In all these natural, industrial and laboratory environments, the surfactant concentration can fluctuate in space and time.
+Motivated by this observation, we study an idealised scenario representative of some of these complicated engineering applications.
+From a fundamental view, we seek to understand how variations in time and space in surfactant transport can affect the drag-reducing properties of SHSs in a canonical channel flow.
+Our simplified scenario considers the unsteady transport of surfactant in a laminar pressure-driven channel flow bounded between streamwise- and spanwise-periodic SHSs.
+We model how surfactant is advected and diffuses over length scales and time scales that are large compared to the dimensions of the SHS texture.}